 Zompitta

-The rosta Ferracina, which in Zompitta runs for a short distance along the Main Canal, is named after its designer Bartolo Ferracina, who was also the author of the reconstruction of the Palladian bridge in Bassano and the lead vault of the Palazzo della Ragione in Padua, as well as numerous hydraulic works in the Republic of Venice.
+The Ferracina embankment (rosta Ferracina), which in Zompitta runs for a short stretch along the Main Canal, takes its name from its designer Bartolomeo Ferracina.
+He was also responsible for the reconstruction of the Palladian Bridge in Bassano and the lead vault of the Palazzo della Ragione in Padua, as well as numerous hydraulic works within the Republic of Venice.

-The Zompitta Rosta was erected in 1769 to protect the irrigation ditches from the flooding of the Torre.
-It is formed by an embankment lined with large stone blocks that runs from the water intake of the irrigation ditch to the Savorgnano bridge following a broken line with pointed sections facing the stream.
+The Zompitta embankment was built in 1769 to protect the irrigation canals (rogge) from flooding by the Torre stream.
+It consists of an earthwork reinforced with large stone blocks, extending from the canal intake to the Savorgnano bridge.
+Its broken line design, with pointed sections facing the stream, was intended to counteract the force of the water.